digitaluniverse/lab-restricted-zone-notifier-using-EIS/understanding_RI_to_EIS_conversion.md

 ### 1. Provide input to run the application

-In Python based RI, input is provided using command line .
+In Python based reference implementation, the input is provided using command line .
 Whereas in EIS framework, a JSON file is provided where an user provide the inputs for inferencing.
 The JSON files are available in **IEdgeInsights/docker_setup/config/algo_config** directory.
 ![](images/rzn_input.png)